Bi-Directional Optical TransceiversAvailable now for use at our LINX Manchester exchange.

-BiDi transceivers split light into different wavelengths using wave division multiplexors (WDM).
-They must work as a matched pair having the correct receive and transmit wavelength.
-A usual naming convention has one device referred to as upstream and one as downstream.
-For delivery of the LINX BiDi product LINX will always be the downstream device.
-The member will have to purchase the corresponding upstream device.
+Usual naming convention has one device referred to as upstream and one as downstream.
+For delivery of the LINX Bi-Di product LINX will always be the downstream device.
+The member will have to purchase the corresponding downstream device.
+The wavelengths of its Bi-Di transceivers are as shown in the table on the right.

-If you are interested in ordering a BiDi tranceiver please complete the new/upgrade order form and in the “additional information” box please state that you require BiDi optics.
+If you are interested in ordering a BiDi transceiver please complete the new/upgrade portal form and tick the checkbox that appears for BiDirectional Optic when ordering at LINX Manchester.

-LINX provides three Meinberg stratum 1 NTP Servers for members’ use.
-This is available to all LINX members including those who are connected to IXManchester, IXScotland, IXCardiff and LINX NoVA.
+The three Meinberg stratum 1 NTP Servers are available to all LINX members including those who are connected to LINX Manchester, LINX Scotland, LINX Wales and LINX NoVA.

 The LINX stratum 1 time servers distribute high accuracy time, derived from a variety of time sources (GPS, DCF77 and MSF signals)